 The answer, in short, is yes.
-Once the garden has become established over time, it becomes heavily productive.
+Once the Back to Eden garden has become established over time, it becomes heavily productive.
 The thick natural mulch forms new soil over time and protects the older soil.
 Watering is almost completely unnecessary in his Pacific Northwestern environment.
 The mulch stores the rainwater, preventing it from evaporating away.

 The film delves deep into his spirituality and where it interlinks with his garden.
 It’s clear when watching it that he is a man of strong faith.
 But the truth is plain for both believers and nonbelievers alike.
 In replenishing the rich, natural mulch that coats the soil, we have a chance at our own personal Eden at home.
 And that’s worth striving for!